Bot-Campus-AI/Python-Fundamentals/README.md

 divide(10, 0)
 ```

-**Visuals:**
-- Code being written and executed, displaying the output.
-- How print statements help track the program's flow and variable values.

 ## Using Assertions
 Assertions are statements that check if a condition is true.
 If the condition is false, the program will raise an `AssertionError`.
 They are useful for catching bugs early in the development process.